garfix/nli-go/doc/manual/system-developer/anaphora-resolution.md

 ## The anaphora queue

 NLI-GO uses a structure called the anaphora queue to store the most recent references.
-The queue is located in the dialog context and is stored on file.
+The queue is located in the dialog context.

-The queue is simply a queue (first in first out) of entity references (id + sort).
-New entities are stored on front.
-When the queue becomes larger than 10 items, the ones at the end fall off.
+The queue is simply a queue (first in first out) of entity variables.
+The variables are grouped by the clause they belong to.

 More precise, it is a queue of entity reference groups.
 Multiple entities can be added as a single group.
 The result of a query for example, that exists of 3 persons.
 So that you can later refer to these as "they".